Norsbus/AncST/README.md

 - `template/genmap_params.txt` / `template/macle_params.txt` / `template/dups_params.txt`— per-organism parameter sets (generated at run time if not provided, otherwise see examples/)

 ## Webserver/Tutorial
 There is a webserver at [https://anchored.bioinf.uni-leipzig.de/](https://anchored.bioinf.uni-leipzig.de/) implementing this pipeline where users can run jobs on our server.
-On this website there also exist a tutorials for downstream application of AncST anchors and respective homology-based scaffolding.
+On this website there also exist tutorials for downstream application of AncST anchors and respective homology-based scaffolding.
 Moreover, precomputed anchor candidates and publicly available sets of computed anchors can be downloaded.

 ## Citation

 If you use AncST, please cite:

 1. Käther K, Lemke S, Stadler PF.
 (2023).
 Annotation-free Identification of Potential Synteny Anchors.
 In *International Work-Conference on Bioinformatics and Biomedical Engineering (IWWBIO'23)*, Lect.
 Notes Comp.
-Sci., **13919**, 217–230. <https://doi.org/10.1007/978-3-031-34953-9_17>
+Sci., 13919, 217–230. <https://doi.org/10.1007/978-3-031-34953-9_17>
 2. Käther KK, Remmel A, Lemke S, Stadler PF.
 (2025).
-Unbiased anchors for reliable genome-wide synteny detection. *Algorithms for Molecular Biology*, **20**, 5. <https://doi.org/10.1186/s13015-025-00275-9>
+Unbiased anchors for reliable genome-wide synteny detection. *Algorithms for Molecular Biology*, 20, 5. <https://doi.org/10.1186/s13015-025-00275-9>
 3. Käther KK, Gatter T, Lemke S, Stadler PF.
 (2025).
 Anchors for Homology-Based Scaffolding. *bioRxiv* preprint, 2025.04.28.650980. <https://doi.org/10.1101/2025.04.28.650980>

 ## License